dmillett/prank/README.md

 etc may be important.
 Scoring is completed once in the distributed transaction but produces data that can be used for;
 * sorting (see tallyScore()),
-* personalization (adjusted score from user preferences)
+* personalization (adjust score from preferences (user/configured/ML/etc)
 * Reporting and Machine Learning (summary statistics that help differentiate a selected option).

 ##Features
 * Parallel scoring of a generic collection of objects with 1 - N ScoreCards
+  1. A timeout is available for each scoring process, it will score as many as possible in the time
 * Each ScoreSummary result may be adjusted/customized during or after initial scoring
 * A result object for every scored object in the collection can contain:
   1. scored value
   2. original position index
   3. ScoreData (calculated score, adjusted Score, min points, max points, number of score buckets)
   4. Optional statistics average, mean deviation, median deviation, standard deviation
-  5. Optional per request scoring conditions
+  5. Optional per request scoring conditions and timeouts
+* Each ScoreCard thread pool size should be configured to the handle the maximum number of actual/expected concurrent requests

 ##Usage
-After adding the dependency to the build, see the examples below or in the *src/test/java/net/prank/example/* package and code directly or use a dependency injection manager (Spring, Guice, etc) & configuration to set scoring values.
+After adding the dependency to the build, see the examples below or in the **src/test/java/net/prank/example/** package and code directly or use a dependency injection manager (Spring, Guice, etc) & configuration to set scoring values.

 ```
 <dependency>